farhat-lab/megapipe/README.rst

 Version history
 ===============
+* v2.1
+    * write functions to organize the code
+    * use the data downloaded by metatools
+    * script to install the dependencies through conda
+      * get the information about the versions of the packages (if the user installed the packages through conda)
+    * improve the output that goes into the grid engine output file
+    * make independent sc
+    * the script that downloads the reads in parallel should use gridpuppeteer
 * v2.0
     * reduced disk space occupied by output files (now the results take 1/8th of the space they were occupying before)
         * I parse the vcf file and save only the relevant information (pilon provides information for all genomic positions, even those that are the same between the REF and ALT genomes)